drummers

 Half-Masting – Firefighters’ National Memorial Day

-Half-Masting – In memory of the firefighter who died in the Northwest Territories
+Half-Masting – In memory of the pilot who died in the Northwest Territories

 Half-Masting – National Day of Remembrance for Victims of Terrorism